-After a careful reading of your last decision letter, we are quite disappointed by the rejection of our article named: "Multiround Distributed Lifetime Coverage Optimization Protocol in Wireless Sensor Networks", submitted for publication in the AD HOC NETWORKS journal.
-Indeed, we have started the submission process in September 2014 and obtained the comments of only ONE reviewer during July 2015.
+We were disappointed by the rejection of our article named: "Multiround Distributed Lifetime Coverage Optimization Protocol in Wireless Sensor Networks" for publication in the AD HOC NETWORKS journal.
+Indeed, we've started the submission process since September 2014.
+We obtained the comments of only ONE reviewer during July 2015.
 Its suggestion were very helpful and we incorporated them in the revised article submitted in September 2015.
 In particular, we have stopped the resolution of the Branch-and-Bound method after a time threshold empirically defined and we retain the best feasible solution found by the solver, as it was suggested by the reviewer.
-We made our best to carefully address the issues raised by the referee and revise our paper accordingly.
-So we would like to clarify some of the points raised by the reviewer, since some them seem not to be not relevant or fair.
+We made our best to carefully address the issues raised by the referee and revise your paper accordingly.

+So, we would like to clarify some of the points raised by the reviewer, since some of its remarks seem to be not relevant.